 How to Prevent Scope Creep on Projects

 Hello, I’m Jennifer Whitt, Director of ProjectManager.com.
-Welcome projectmanager.com fans.
+Welcome ProjectManager.com fans.
 I think you’re going to like this whiteboard session today, so thank you for joining us on Preventing Scope Creep.

 Well, I crack myself up sometimes because my unconscious wrote Preventing Scope Creeps, and I know we’ve all experienced scope creep before, but it’s better to recognize the scope creeps.
-You know, the people on our projects or our stakeholders, or maybe our customers that are the people who inject the problems causing the scope creep.
+You know, the resources on our projects or our stakeholders, or maybe our customers that are the people who inject the problems causing the scope creep.

 So I feel like it’s important, not only to put techniques in place to manage the scope creep, but also the scope creeps.
 What do they look like?